-Provided that data was indeed ingested to Wavefront and the query is correct, then the unexpected data results associated with the questions above can typically be attributed to the exclusion of "Obsolete Metrics".
+Provided that data was indeed ingested to VMware Aria Operations for Applications and the query is correct, then the unexpected data results associated with the questions above can typically be attributed to the exclusion of "Obsolete Metrics".

-When a metric or time series stops reporting data and hasn't reported at least one data value within the following 4-weeks, then it gets marked as obsolete in Wavefront.
+When a metric or time series stops reporting data and hasn't reported at least one data value within the following 14 days, then it gets marked as obsolete in VMware Aria Operations for Applications.
 By default, obsolete data is not scanned or rendered in order to promote optimal query performance for real-time data.
-If obsolete data begins to report again after 4+ weeks, then it will no longer be classified as obsolete.
+If obsolete data begins to report again after 14 days, then it will no longer be classified as obsolete.

 In order to view obsolete data in your query results, you will need to enable the “Include Obsolete Metrics” property in your chart (Under Advanced tab) as shown below.